DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 "I'm only confident about your story for at most around 20%.
 This bayonet is only a bare minimum evidence.
-It is unlikely to be a key in defeating the demons' hero."
+It is unlikely to be the key in defeating the demons' hero."

 Balmnung's somewhat awkward expression maybe coming from his honest thought: [I'm not convinced yet.]